KarlFarrugiaIcon/OreillyKatas2023/Resources/ADRs/ADR03-Data-Distribution.md

-## Cosmos DB and Redis for Global Data Distribution
+# ADR 3: Cosmos DB and Redis for Global Data Distribution

 ## Rationale
 In our architectural discussions, we addressed the need for global data distribution to ensure low-latency access to data for users in different geographic regions.
 We evaluated several options and have made the decision to use Cosmos DB in combination with Redis for this purpose